Your credit score is simply a number that lenders assign to you to determine your capacity to repay a loan, or any line of credit.

 To do this, it helps to know what your credit score is in the first place.

 Don’t worry if you don’t know your credit score.

-According to the CFPB, only 20% of people know their credit score.
+According to the CFPB, only 20% of the US population actively manage their credit scores.

 Get Your Credit Score From Each of the Major Bureaus: